NCAR/dart-web-ref/README.md

 ## Changing page layouts and appearance

-The hugo directory structire looks like this:
+The hugo directory structure looks like this:

 ````
 .